 \end{rmk}

-In what follows, for each $\Delta$ we present the quadruple $(q_1, q_2, q_3, q_4)$ discussed in Proposition \ref{prop:Galois_computation_1} whenever it exists.
-We also present the triple $(q_1, q_2, q_3)$ discussed in Proposition \ref{prop:Galois_computation} whenever it exists (it seems that it always exist).
+The data required to compute the Galois groups of $f_{\Delta}$ and $g_{\Delta}$ with $\Delta \in \{-4p, 4p, -3p, 3p \}$ is available on the Github repository \cite{[codes]}.
+Specifically, the data consists of the triple $(q_1, q_2, q_3)$ discussed \cite[Proposition 4.10]{[MTT3]} whenever it exists (it seems that it always exists).
+It also contain the quadruple $(q_1, q_2, q_3, q_4)$ described by \cref{prop:galois_computation_4} and \cref{prop:galois_computation_full}.
 Due to the computational complexity of our algorithms, we will restrict our search to the range